 Controls: Below the video image are several buttons that can be used to control the video.
 First is the Play/Pause icon.
 Next is a speaker icon that can be used to mute the audio.
 Hovering over the speaker icon will cause a horizontal bar to appear that can be used to control the volume.
 Alternatively, use the volume controls on your computer; your keyboard may have buttons for controlling the volume.
 More viewer controls are described below.

 Timing: To the right of the speaker icon are two numbers: the first shows how much of the video has already been played, and the second shows the total duration of the video.

-Finished: When you are done watching the video, simply use your browser's back button to navigate elsewhere on the OLLI website as desired.
+Finished: When you are done watching the video, simply use the menu bar at the top of OLLI's web pages or your browser's back button to navigate elsewhere on the OLLI website as desired.

 More Controls: There are also controls to display or hide close captioning (CC) (see below for more details), to select Playback Speed, to select Quality (the gear-shaped symbol), and to enter Full Screen mode (see below for more details).

 More on Closed Captioning: Closed captions will probably be on by default when the video starts.
 You can control closed captioning with the CC control.
 Click CC and select OFF to hide closed captions or click English to enable captions.
 Captions may be hard to see on small screens.
 Switching to Full Screen mode may make captions slightly larger.

 Resizing: You can make the video viewer larger or smaller by resizing your web browser's window.
 The height of the viewer is determined by the width of the browser window in order to maintain the proper aspect ratio for the video, usually 16:9 or occasionally 4:3.

 Full Screen Mode: To enter Full Screen mode, click on the icon composed of two small, outward facing arrows.
 To exit from Full Screen mode, press the ESC key on your keyboard.
 Note that Full Screen mode may be unavailable in some situations.